ChronoGS: Disentangling Invariants and Changes in Multi-Period Scenes: Experiments

 \subsection{Results}

-\textbf{Quantitative performance.} We report results separately for the real and synthetic portions of ChronoScene. \cref{tab:result_combined} summarizes image-level metrics and overall storge cost in all 12 scenes of real and synthetic data, where geometry and appearence changes ascorss periods.
-Our method consistently outperforms existing baselines, achieving the best scores across all metrics and datasets, while maintaining a compact memory footprint.
+\textbf{Quantitative performance.} We report results separately for the real and synthetic portions of ChronoScene. \cref{tab:result_combined} summarizes image-level metrics and overall storage cost in all 12 scenes of real and synthetic data, where geometry and appearance changes across periods.
+Our method consistently outperforms existing baselines on ChronoScene, achieving the best metrics across scenes while maintaining a compact memory footprint.
 These results confirm the effectiveness of our method in modeling both geometry and appearance variations across periods.

 \textbf{Qualitative comparisons.} \cref{fig:qual_big} presents a side-by-side comparison of our renderings, ground truth, and representative baselines for held-out views in each period.
 Static models tend to blur conflicting configurations and dynamic models produce temporal smearing; in contrast, our approach maintains sharp, period-correct details.
 Our method preserves period-specific appearance and suppresses cross-period ghosting that appears in static models.